dHughes97/dHughes97.github.io/pushnotes.md

 - Added hover effect on the anchor tags on the contact page by adding class a-hv.
 - Left off trying to overried the content id and use the about-b-style class

+9/6/23 1:00pm
+- Fixed scrolling and positioning issues in the about page
+- replaced the #content with a about-b-style and added a p class on top of the about-b-style.